kumaran-R/Bank-Marketing-Analysis/README.md

 ## Findings

-- XGBoost model showed best performance among the tested models
+- XGBoost model showed best performance among the tested models.
-- Most important feature that impact on client's decision is **nr.employed**: number of employees
+- Most important feature that impact on client's decision is **nr.employed**: number of employees.
-- Previously subscibed clients are more positive to the following campaign (65.1%)
+- Previously subscibed clients are more positive to the following campaign (65.1%).
-- In the current campaign 11.3% of clients subscribed to the term deposit
+- In the current campaign 11.3% of clients subscribed to the term deposit.
-- Old people tend to have higher success rate (clients who are over 60 years old subcribed 45.5% of the time)
+- Old people tend to have higher success rate (clients who are over 60 years old subcribed 45.5% of the time).

 ```python